 1. How to scan OBD-II DTC codes?

-Usually, in most OBD-II-compliant cars, the OBD-II port is located under the dashboard, near the steering column.
+Usually, in most OBD-II-compliant cars, the OBD-II port is located under the dashboard, near the passenger compartment area and steering column.
 All you need now is an OBD scanner to connect to the OBD-II port on your vehicle.
+To access DTC codes through the OBD-II port, you’ll need your vehicle identification number handy.
 You can find a pretty decent OBD scanner for less than 50 USD on most shopping websites.
 These scanners come at a relatively inexpensive price and could serve you for years.

 After you connect the OBD scanner to your vehicle’s OBD port, all that is left to do is to scan it and look at every single diagnostic trouble code.
 Your vehicle might have all sorts of problems from a faulty sensor circuit to a faulty mass air flow sensor.
 This is why you need to know what DTC codes mean.